How do I find out if I am eligible for adjustments?

 When are my exams?

 Check the main timetable for the date and time of your exam.
-Morning examinations will start at 10:00 – the same as for students without adjustments.
+For in-person exams, all morning examinations will start at 10:00 – the same as for students without adjustments.

 Where are my exams?